How to Burn Fat: Step-by-Step Formula

 What I know is that you must first get the insulin and the hormone system fixed before you can lose weight.

 Can you do it with food alone?

-Nutrient density can help with insulin resistance because eating nutrient dense foods will help you to improve your mitochondrial function and increase your energy levels to help you overcome your insulin resistance.
+Nutrient density can help with Insulin Resistance because eating nutrient-dense foods will help you improve your mitochondrial function and increase your energy levels to help you overcome your Insulin Resistance.
 It will also help prevent constant cravings your body produces because it wants more of key nutrients and vitamins it’s not getting.